 Sondra Gayle Stein papers

 Sondra Gayle Stein was a member of several organizations in Boston, Massachusetts that addressed women's rights and concerns, including the Abortion Action Coalition and the Coalition for Women's Safety.
 The Abortion Action Coalition began in 1977 to oppose the Doyle-Flynn anti-abortion amendment, which would have cut state funding for abortions.
 The Abortion Action Coalition also focused on issues of birth control, maternity leave, teen pregnancy, and child care.
 The Abortion Action Coalition disbanded in 1980.
 The Coalition for Women's Safety was established in April 1979 by several community organizations in response a growing number of female murders, mostly African American, in the Dorchester/Roxbury area of Boston.
 The Coalition for Women's Safety worked to raise awareness about violence against women in Boston, supported the families of victims, organized street and neighborhood safety networks, encouraged media coverage on violence against women, and informed government officials about safety issues for women.
-Stein was also a member of a socialist feminist group in Cambridge, Massachusetts that focused on rights for gay women and transsexuals.
+Stein was also a member of a socialist feminist group in Cambridge, Massachusetts that focused on rights for transgender and gay women.

 - Stein, Sondra Gayle (Person)

 Requests for permission to publish material from this collection should be discussed with the University Archivist.

 - Finding aid for the Sondra Gayle Stein Papers

 - August 2003